reivaxy/e-nableHandWearMonitor/README.md

  ## The 300 mAh version

- The model above is a bit to big and too havy for young kids, so I built another one, much smaller, using a 300mAh battery, which still gives it a little over one week of autonomy.
+ The model above is a bit too big and too heavy for young kids, so I built another one, much smaller, using a 300mAh battery, which still gives it a little over one week of autonomy.

  This is the first prototype.